mverboom/cdist-types/__firewall/man.rst

    processed.
 When IPv4 and IPv6 rules are available but proto is set to 4, only IPv4 rules will be generated.
 When not defined it will default to '4'.

+log
+   When this option is set, it will add a log entry to the end of the input, forward and output chain.
+The logging prefix will be the value of this option.

 Any other section header will be used as a description to group rules together.
 The description will be used as comments for rules generated in the section.
 The defined rules of a specific type will be generated in the order they are in (when multiple are defined in a section).
 The types